 In September 1914, 278 men joined the 7th Battalion, Northamptonshire Regiment.
 They formed ‘D’ Company and became known as the Mobbs’ Own.

-A group of volunteers responded to a call for help from Northampton Saints Foundation for the charity’s Mobbs Own project – which was backed by a National Lottery Heritage Fund grant – and have uncovered some brilliant stories.
+In 2019, a group of volunteers responded to a call for help from Northampton Saints Foundation for the charity’s Mobbs Own project – which was backed by a National Lottery Heritage Fund grant – and have uncovered some brilliant stories.

 We are delighted to share our project brochure which tells some of the stories of the men and their families of ‘D’ Company.